kalxas/rasdaman/doc/main/05_geo-services-guide.rst

         }
        ]

+* ``import_overviews`` -  If specified with indices (0-based), wcst_import will import
+  the corresponding overview levels defined in the input files as separated coverages with :ref:`this naming pattern <wms_scale_level_coverage_id_pattern>`.
+  The selected overview coverages are then added as pyramid memberds to the base importing coverage.
+For example, to import overview levels 0 and 3 from a tiff file which has 4 overview levels in total

+  .. hidden-code-block:: text

+      gdalinfo 20100101.tif
+      ...
+      Band 1 Block=89x71 Type=Byte, ColorInterp=Gray
+      Overviews: 45x36, 23x18, 12x9, 6x5

+  you can specify ``"import_overviews": [0, 3]`` in the ingredients.

+  By default this setting is set to an empty array, i.e. no overview levels will be imported.
+Only GDAL recipes and gdal version 2+ are supported.

+* ``import_all_overviews`` - If specified with ``true``, all overview levels which exist in the input files will be imported.
+  For example, to import all 4 overview levels from a tiff file you can specify ``"import_all_overviews": true`` in the ingredient file.

+  This setting and ``import_overviews`` are exclusive, only one can be specified.
+  By default it is set to `false`.
+Only GDAL recipes and gdal version 2+ are supported.

 * ``pyramid_members`` - List of existing coverages which can be added as pyramid members of the importing coverage, see :ref:`request <add_pyramid_member>`.
   Syntax: